infor-design/enterprise-wc/src/components/ids-data-grid/README.md

 `editorSettings.mask` Will pass mask settings to the input (if supported).
 `editorSettings.maskOptions` Will pass maskOptions settings to the input (if supported).
 `editorSettings.options` Dataset used for dropdown editor's list box options.
+`editorSettings.maxlength` Sets the input editor's `maxlength` property to the max characters you can type `editorSettings.uppercase` Sets the input editor's to all uppercase

 When the use clicks in the cell or activates editing with the keyboard with the Enter key and types.
 The following events will fire.